Ireland's Fuel Protests Enter Fourth Day as Army Called In to Clear Blockades

 Key Developments

-The Health Service Executive (HSE) warned that the disruptions are causing people to miss scheduled medical appointments and are impacting the provision of homecare and critical care, including dialysis and cancer treatment.
+The Health Service Executive warned that the disruptions were causing people to miss scheduled medical appointments and impacting the provision of homecare and critical care, including dialysis and cancer treatment.
+Some surgical procedures were cancelled due to the disruption.
 Dublin Bus reported severe service disruptions, with several routes cancelled or diverted, and Luas Green Line services were also affected.
+Commuters travelling to Dublin Airport were forced to walk part of the way due to the M50 blockade.

-The government has scheduled a meeting with representative bodies from farming, agricultural contracting, and the haulage industry on Friday, though it is understood that no direct invitation has been issued to the protest organisers themselves.
+The government scheduled a meeting with representative bodies from farming, agricultural contracting, and the haulage industry on Friday.
 Sinn Féin leader Mary Lou McDonald urged the Taoiseach to "pick up the phone" to protesters, arguing the government should not escalate the situation.
+Minister O'Callaghan also suggested that some protesters were being "manipulated" by outside actors, referencing British right-wing activist Tommy Robinson.

 Why It Matters

-The protests have exposed Ireland's vulnerability to global energy price shocks and have raised serious questions about the security of fuel supply infrastructure.
-With approximately half of the country's fuel supplies affected, the economic and social impact is being felt across multiple sectors, from agriculture to healthcare.
+The protests have exposed Ireland's vulnerability to global energy price shocks and raised serious questions about the security of fuel supply infrastructure.
+With approximately half of the country's fuel supplies affected, the economic and social impact has been felt across multiple sectors, from agriculture to healthcare.
+Supermarket shelves were left half-empty as deliveries were impeded, and many businesses struggled to operate.

 What's Next

-The government's meeting with industry representative bodies on Friday will be closely watched.
-Protesters have indicated they would lift blockades if government leaders agreed to meet with them directly.
-The Defence Forces have four heavy-lift recovery trucks available to clear blockading vehicles if required.
+The government's meeting with industry representative bodies will be closely watched.
+Protesters indicated they would lift blockades if government leaders agreed to meet with them directly.
+The Defence Forces stand ready to clear blockading vehicles if required.
+The longer-term question of how Ireland manages its exposure to global energy price volatility — and whether the government's relief package is sufficient to address the underlying pressures — will remain a live political issue in the weeks ahead.

-For the latest updates, see RTÉ News coverage of the fuel protests.
+For the latest updates, see The Irish Times on the fuel protests and BBC News coverage of the Ireland fuel crisis.